child sponsorship

 Thank you for praying for staff, children and families in the Dominican Republic

-• Pray for our food security plans.
+Pray for food security plans.

-• Pray for the children and their families.
-And pray for the health of our staff.
++ Pray for the children and their families and pray for the health of our staff.

 Writing to your child is the best way to build a relationship, and your words of encouragement can mean the world.